Sending your clients a follow-up email after their first visit is one of the most important strategies to increase your client retention.

 Sending a follow-up thank-you email to clients shows them that you genuinely care about them.

-It also shows them you are invested in building a long-lasting relationship — you are the stylist who wants to work with them for years.
+It also shows them you’re invested in building a long-lasting relationship.
+You’re the stylist who wants to work with them for years.

-If you don’t make it clear that you’re open to hearing their concerns, more often than not, an unhappy client just won’t say a word and find someone else to take care of them and their service next time.
-I have seen this happen so often.
+If you don’t make it clear that you’re open to hearing their concerns, more often than not, an unhappy client won’t say a word.
+And they’ll find someone else to take care of them next time.

 Step 1: Send it 24 Hours After Their Appointment

 With Schedulicity, you can set up thank-you emails to go out 24 hours after a new client visits your business.
 I highly recommend doing that with all new clients.

 Step 2: Start By Thanking Them for Coming